The Cranberries: 1992–1995: Everybody Else Is Doing It, So Why Can't We? and No Need to Argue

 The group reunited with Street for No Need to Argue, which was released on 3 October 1994.
-It would go on to peak at No. 6 on the US charts and eventually outsold its predecessor.
+It would go on to peak at No. 6 on the U.S. charts and eventually outsold its predecessor.
 Within a year it went triple platinum, spawning the number-one hit "Zombie" and the No. 11 "Ode to My Family" on the Modern Rock Tracks chart.
 By March 1994, the Cranberries won the Top International Act of Music Week (UK).
 On 13 August 1994, during their US tour, the Cranberries performed at Woodstock II in Saugerties, New York.
-Ed Power of The Telegraph wrote that the Cranberries "superstardom was sealed by a November 1994 rendition of 'Zombie' on Late Show with David Letterman"; he said, "It was a dark, sludgy appearance, topped off by O'Riordan’s stunning transformation from indie urchin to blonde-dyed rock chick in high boots".
+Ed Power of The Telegraph wrote that the Cranberries "superstardom was sealed by a November 1994 rendition of 'Zombie' on Late Show with David Letterman"; he said, "It was a dark, sludgy appearance, topped off by O'Riordan's stunning transformation from indie urchin to blonde-dyed rock chick in high boots".
 In 1995, the band continued touring and released two more singles, "I Can't Be with You" and "Ridiculous Thoughts".
-No Need to Argue went 5× platinum in Canada, platinum in Switzerland, and 7× platinum in the United States.
 On 20 February 1995, the Cranberries received a nomination at the Brit Awards in the International Group category at the 15th edition of the annual pop music awards in the United Kingdom.

-On 15 May 1995, the Cranberries had planned an impromptu free acoustic set for 3,000 people at National Sylvan Theater, Washington, D.C., United States.
-The show was orchestrated by radio station WHFS, which had paid for the use of five US Park police officers.
+On 15 May 1995, the Cranberries had planned an impromptu free acoustic set for 3,000 people at National Sylvan Theater in Washington, D.C.
+The show was organized and promoted by radio station WHFS, which had paid for the use of five U.S. park police officers.
 Before the show began, the organizers realized how erroneous their original crowd estimates were when a frenzied crowd of over 10,000 devotees appeared.
-The show started 40 minutes late, while stage diving started before the first guitar note was played.
+The show started 40 minutes late, and stage diving began before the first guitar note was played.
 Park Police officers established that they could not control the crowd and stopped the show after one and a half songs.
-When the crowd were told that the Cranberries would not be returning, rioting began, with the crowd throwing rocks, food and beer bottles at Park Police officers.
+When the crowd were told that the Cranberries would not be returning, rioting began, with the crowd throwing rocks, food, and beer bottles at Park Police officers.
 Some audience members jumped onstage, and O'Riordan's acoustic guitar was stolen.
 More officers in riot gear arrived, and dozens of mounted horse patrols cleared the south quarter of the Washington Monument grounds while the fracas continued outside.